chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 - How many number of hosts and networks in each class
 - What are the starting and ending address of each class
 - What is the decimal representations

+---

+**What was the idea behind classfull addressing?**

+When classfull addressing was being designed, all network address were lower than 64 in decimal.
+So only the 7 least significant digits were being used of the first octet.
+Which means the most significant digit was set to 0